Skip navigation

 How should this medicine be used?

-Clonidine comes as a tablet and an extended-release (long-acting) tablet to take by mouth.
+Clonidine comes as a tablet, an extended-release (long-acting) tablet, and an extended-release oral suspension to take by mouth with or without food.
 The tablet is usually taken two times a day at evenly spaced intervals.
-The extended-release tablet is usually taken once or twice a day with or without food.
-Take clonidine at around the same times every day.
+If the extended-release tablet is used to treat high blood pressure, it is usually taken once a day.
+If the extended-release tablet is taken to treat ADHD, it is usually taken once or twice a day.
+The extended-release oral suspension is usually taken once a day at bedtime.
+Take clonidine at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take clonidine exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the extended-release tablets whole; do not split, chew or crush them.